-This hotel in Greensboro, North Carolina incorporates so many sustainable initiatives it’s hard to keep track.
+This Proximity Hotel in Greensboro, North Carolina incorporates so many sustainable initiatives it’s hard to keep track.
 From its 100 solar panels to refrigerators that run on geothermal energy to an elevator that regenerates power, the ingenuity in this hotel is unmatched.
 It is no wonder why The Proximity was the first hotel in America to receive the LEED Platinum certification.
 It also boasts a prime location near Greensboro’s family-friendly attractions.

 Soori Bali isn’t just one of the most beautiful resorts in Bali, but it also incorporates smart conservation practices too.
 All of the hotel’s water derives from its rainwater filtration system.
 This area of the world receives plenty of rain, so it would be wasteful if this Bali resort didn’t take advantage of this natural resource.
 Besides its rainwater system, the hotel was also built with locally-sourced and eco-friendly materials.

 Inn by the Sea is a gorgeous Maine resort that strives to incorporate green products wherever it can.
-Staff uses non-toxic cleaning products that are safe for animals, humans and of course the environment.
+Staff uses non-toxic cleaning products that are safe for animals, humans, and of course the environment.
 Furthermore, this Portland, Maine resort is heated entirely by biofuel and solar energy.
-Expanding on the resort’s love for the environment and animals, both wildlife and pets are cherished here, as pets always stay free and a garden habitat onsite is regularly visited by local wildlife.
+Expanding on the resort’s love for the environment and animals, both wildlife and pets are cherished here, as pets always stay free, and a garden habitat onsite is regularly visited by local wildlife.

 Solar panels, community beach clean-ups, and non-chlorinated pools are a few initiatives that keep Spice Island Beach Resort in Grenada eco-friendly.
-Close to Grand Anse Beach, the owners of this Caribbean resort knew it would be important to keep the area pristine by reducing the resort’s environmental impact here.
+Close to Grand Anse Beach, the owners of this luxury Caribbean resort knew it would be important to keep the area pristine by reducing the resort’s environmental impact here.
 Guests will be pleased to see recycling practiced here too.